Meet our Expert Contributors

 Online degrees are worth it for students who need flexibility in their learning environment due to personal situations or career goals.
 If you have family obligations, a job, or other important personal commitments, an online degree may be the right choice for you.

 Because of their continuous growth in popularity, online degree programs are much more accessible as programs have sprouted up significantly in popular degree areas such as computer science, nursing, and business.
-In fact, the U.S. Department of Education reported in 2018 that about 30% of all college students were enrolled in online courses.
+In fact, the U.S. Department of Education's National Center for Education Statistics reported in 2018 that about 30% of all college students were enrolled in online courses.
 Employers have taken notice and view online degrees from accredited schools as valuable.

 There are some important points to consider when determining whether an online degree is worth it for you: